peterbarnett03/influxdb3_plugins/influxdata/state_change/README.md

 - [state_change_config_scheduler.toml](state_change_config_scheduler.toml) - for scheduled triggers
 - [state_change_config_data_writes.toml](state_change_config_data_writes.toml) - for data write triggers

-For more information on using TOML configuration files, see the Using TOML Configuration Files section in the [project README](/README.md).
+For more information on using TOML configuration files, see the Using TOML Configuration Files section in the [influxdb3_plugins
+/README.md](/README.md).

 ### Channel-specific configuration

 Notification channels require additional parameters based on the sender type (same as the [influxdata/notifier plugin](../notifier/README.md)).

-## Data requirements
+## Schema requirement

 The plugin assumes that the table schema is already defined in the database, as it relies on this schema to retrieve field and tag names required for processing.